StepheeGee/reading-notes/401/growthmindset.md

 ### Emotional Intelligence

-- Self Awareness - I had enough presence of mind during our last project to notice my mood shifts and take time and breaks to nuture my emotions.
+- Self Awareness - I had enough presence of mind during our last project to notice my mood shifts and take time and breaks to nurture my emotions.

 ### Bias